sakixchy/SwitchGamesShowcase/README.md

 ![edit profile alt feature](readme/assets/features/changeusername-feature.png) <br>
 ![edit profile alt feature](readme/assets/features/passwordchange-feature.png)

+### Reusable Components
+- Navbar
+The Navbar component is used to create a consistent navigation bar across different pages of the application.  <br>
+- Avatar
+The Avatar component is used to display a user's profile picture. <br>
+- Asset
+The Asset component is used to handle and display various types of assets, such as loading spinners, images, or messages indicating no results.
+- MoreDropdown
+The MoreDropdown component provides a dropdown menu with additional options or actions related to the current context, such as editing or deleting content.
+It’s commonly used for actions that should be hidden under a "more" button to keep the UI clean.
+- NotFound
+The NotFound component is a generic component used to display a 404 error message when a user navigates to a route that doesn't exist.

 ### Future Features
 1. **Filter Games by Genre** <br>
 Feature Description: Introduce a filtering system that allows users to search for games based on their genre. <br>